 It’s a book that’s captured hearts and minds for generations.
 Whether you’re a Carroll obsessive or just a casual Alice in Wonderland fan, you’re sure to love this gorgeous shop in Covent Garden.

-Since 2012, this shop has been selling anything and everything related to the much-loved children’s classic.
+Since 2012, Alice Through the Looking Glass has been selling anything and everything related to the much-loved children’s classic.
 From quirky souvenirs to ultra-rare limited edition prints, it’s heaven for any Alice fan.

 Even if you don’t come away with a quirky souvenir of your time in Covent Garden, it’s still wonderful to let your imagination wander and go “down the rabbit hole” in the colourful and eclectic store.